5

 University of Oregon

-• Core Degrees: Bachelor of Science in Geology, or Geological Sciences, aligns with job prerequisites.
+• Core Degrees: A Bachelor of Science in Geology or Geological Sciences directly matches the stated educational requirement.

 Takeaway